by Ella Stainton

 Are these steps enough to ensure you’re the one screaming with happiness when the finalists are announced?
 Not necessarily, but I do promise you’ll be a thousand steps closer.

-Contest aficionado MJ Marshall (@astarte525) is repped by Jennifer Grimaldi from Chalberg Sussman.
+Ella Stainton is the pen name for contest aficionado MJ Marshall (@astarte73 on Twitter) is repped by Jennifer Grimaldi from Chalberg Sussman.
 She writes historical fiction and has finalled in RevPit, Nightmare on Query Street, Query Kombat, and many RWA contests including winning the over-all grand prize in the 2018 Toronto Catherine.
-She also writes queer historical romance as Ella Stainton (@astarte73).
+She has also been a mentor in Author Mentor Match.

 Trophy: QuinceMedia on Pixabay